slacy/openmusictheory.github.io/triads.md

 ## Roman numerals ##

-Chords can be labeled according to their function within a key.
+Chords are often labeled according to their function within a key.
 One system for doing so uses Roman numerals to designate the scale degree of the chord’s root.
 Some musicians also use Roman numerals to describe the quality of the chord.
 Capital Roman numerals (I, II, III, etc.) are used for major triads.
 Lower-case Roman numerals (i, ii, iii, etc.) are used for minor triads.
 Lower-case Roman numerals followed by a º sign (iiº, viiº, etc.) are used for diminished triads.
 Capital Roman numerals followed by a <sup>+</sup> sign (V<sup>+<>/sup>, for example) are used for augmented triads.
 In general, Roman numerals are generally labeled *below* the score.

 (Some musicians prefer to use Roman numerals *only* to reflect the scale-degree of the chord root.
 In such cases, all Roman numerals are capital.
 In this textbook, we use all-capital Roman numerals to refer to chords generally, when quality does not matter.
 When notating specific chords with specific qualities, we will differentiate those qualities in the Roman numerals.)